Jocho-Smith/fat_curd/jocho_log.md

 ## Next step:
+- apply the transformer pipeline on the some bbc article

+## Informative stuff:
 - Read [this](https://www.astera.com/type/blog/what-is-data-warehousing/) and write a short summary
 - Go through the lecture slides and write a short summary
 - Check [this](https://www.dataengineering.academy/pipeline-data-engineering-academy-blog/the-data-engineering-portfolio-project) site and its projects (ecpacially the one with the hiphop recommendation thing)